rmarji/AI-Principles-Book/content/chapters/chapter-3.md

 - Develop internal capabilities for evaluating and deploying new agent types
 - Build governance frameworks flexible enough to accommodate new capabilities
 - Cultivate a culture of experimentation that enables rapid adoption when new agents prove valuable
-- Invest in the context infrastructure—data, documentation, processes—that enables any agent to be effective
+- Invest in the context infrastructure-data, documentation, processes-that enables any agent to be effective

 The agents available today are powerful, but they are merely the first generation of a technology that will continue to evolve rapidly.
 The leaders who thrive will be those who master today's agents while remaining prepared for tomorrow's capabilities.